pinecoding/scrappydox/README.txt

                         be displayed as the title of the link.

     <*property*>        Is replaced by the named system-defined property.
-                        "Date" is the only system-defined property currently supported.
+                        "Date" and "Name" are the only system-defined properties currently supported.
+"Name" is the
+                        portion of the filename after the caret-separated the path.

     <+property+>        Is replaced by the named user-defined property.